New Jersey’s Leading Export: Bad Government Policy

 Joe Calomino is the Illinois director of Americans for Prosperity, a Washington, D.C.-based taxpayer advocacy group.
 Steven Lonegan is the group's New JerseyExecutive director.

-Director of Americans for Prosperity - New Jersey.
+Steve Lonegan is the Mayor of Bogota, NJ, and Executive Director of Americans for Prosperity - New Jersey.
 Americans for Prosperity (AFP) and Americans for Prosperity Foundation (AFP Foundation) are committed to educating citizens about economic policy and mobilizing those citizens as advocates in the public policy process.
 He is a prolific writer, having been published in newspapers and blogs.
 He currently has a book in pre-publication on the impact of New Jersey state government on the well being of the taxpayers of the state, where he offers solid and workable solutions.